MarsMDK/SIBERIA/README.md

 ## Dependencies

-Siberia requires the following libraries:
+SIBERIA requires the following libraries:

 - **numpy** for numerical operations
 - **scipy** for optimization and statistical functions